 Tampa Men's Club (4061 W Crest Ave), 10,000 sq foot, all-male fitness & baths, video maze, hot-tub, steam room, whirlpool, huge gang showers, full gym, lighted secure parking, 145 executive lockers, LCD TV's in all rooms.
 Twink Tuesdays, Sunday brunch.

-CLOSED: The Ybor Resort & Spa (1512 E 8th Ave), all-gay private club/ resort, clothing-optional courtyard, hot tub, dark room, maze, sauna and steam room.
+CLOSED: The Ybor Resort & Spa (1512 E 8th Ave), all-gay private clothing-optional sauna/ steam club/ resort.

 Urban Body (715 S Howard Ave), the area's premier clothing and accessory boutique for men, with all the top desinger labels.